-Murphy, Falcon & Murphy prides itself on its exceptional track record of results for clients, in and out of the courtroom.
-We excel in negotiations with insurance companies but are also prepared to take a case to trial if necessary for maximum compensation.
+Murphy, Falcon & Murphy prides itself on its exceptional track record of results for clients both in and out of the courtroom.
+We excel in negotiations with insurance companies but are also prepared to take a case to trial if necessary, in order to get maximum compensation.
 Our case results speak for themselves – we’ve won tens of millions of dollars for past clients throughout Maryland.
 For injuries as serious as those involving the brain, don’t settle for anything less than the best.
 Count on our law firm for an aggressive approach.

 In an accident involving a blow or jolt to the head, you might not know you’ve suffered a brain injury right away.
-In some cases, you could lose consciousness, feel dizzy or nauseous, or feel confused — all symptoms of a brain injury.
-In other cases, however, you might feel the same.
-The adrenaline of the accident could prevent you from feeling or noticing the injury, or a brain injury could have delayed symptoms.
-This is why it’s important to seek medical attention right after an accident involving the head or brain, to check for brain injuries with help from medical professionals.
+In some cases, you could lose consciousness, feel dizzy or nauseous, or feel confused — all of these are symptoms of a brain injury.
+In other cases, however, you might feel the same way that you normally feel.
+The adrenaline of the accident could prevent you from feeling or noticing the injury or a brain injury could have delayed symptoms.
+This is why it’s important to seek medical attention right after an accident involving the head or brain so that you can have medical professionals check for potential brain injuries.

-Request medical attention to come to a brain injury diagnosis, if applicable.
-Retain information such as the doctor’s name and the date and time you visited the hospital.
+Request medical attention regarding a potential brain injury diagnosis, if applicable.
+Retain information such as the doctor’s name as well as the date and time you visited the hospital.
 Keep documents such as copies of your medical records and any prescriptions.
 If you called the police after your accident, obtain a copy of the official police report.
-The same is true if you reported the injury to an employer or property owner.
+The same steps should be followed if you reported the injury to an employer or property owner.
 The more documentation you have regarding your head or brain injury, the stronger your personal injury case will be.

-The most important thing to do after a brain injury is to follow the doctor’s orders and to rest.
-There are currently no cures for brain injuries.
-Doctors might prescribe rest, lack of physical activity, and counseling and therapies to deal with cognitive issues relating to the injury.
+The most important thing to do after a brain injury is to follow the doctor’s orders and rest.
+There are currently no cures for brain injuries, regardless of the cause.
+Doctors might prescribe rest, a lack of physical activity, and counseling and therapies to deal with cognitive issues relating to the injury.
 Follow your doctor’s orders exactly.
-Deviating from them could potentially hurt your injury claim, as it could lead to the defense arguing that you made your brain injury worse by not following directions.
+Deviating from them could potentially hurt your injury claim, as it could lead to the defense arguing that you made your brain injury worse by not following the medical professional’s directions.
 Once you’re on the mend, your next step should be to contact Murphy, Falcon & Murphy.

 The team of lawyers at Murphy, Falcon & Murphy have decades of experience handling minor to severe personal injury cases in Baltimore.
 Our history extends far back, with roots deep in the Baltimore community.
-We know how serious a brain injury can be for a person and his/her family.
+We know how serious a brain injury can be for both the individual and their family.
 Let us use our experience, resources, and dedication to justice to help you secure financial compensation for all of your economic and non-economic damages.
-Find out if we believe you have grounds for a claim in Baltimore.
+Find out whether you have grounds for a claim in Baltimore.
 Call (410) 951-8744 or contact us online for more information.